-As part of the CSGP renewal, WVDEP intends to make minor revisions to the Construction Stormwater Guidance Manual, including reduction of fertilizer application rates, and potentially phasing application of nutrients when establishing ground cover.
+As part of the CSGP renewal, WVDEP intends on making minor revisions to the Construction Stormwater Guidance Manual, including reduction of fertilizer application rates, and potentially phasing application of nutrients.
 This will reduce the amount of nutrient runoff from construction sites.